API Documentation

 3. Capture Attribution Data

 Capture UTM parameters and GCLID from the URL when the user first lands on your site.
 Store this data and include it in all form submission tracking requests.
-This ensures proper attribution for Google Ads conversions.

 4. Handle Errors Gracefully